 Can lip-tie cause tooth decay?

 If it is difficult to clean a baby’s front teeth due to a frenulum that can trap food or a frenulum that prevents the top lip from being lifted to clean the teeth, this could be associated with dental caries.
 However, as the labial frenulum changes over time, it may not be a problem by the time your baby has a full set of teeth (Santa Maria et al, 2017).
 Careful attention can be paid to cleaning the front teeth and any concerns can be discussed with your child’s dentist if problems arise.
+The Australian Dental Association says there is not enough evidence to support the idea that a short or tight upper lip frenulum could increase the risk of tooth decay (ADA, 2020)

 Can lip-tie cause a gap in the front teeth?